mkrdip/related-posts-widget/readme.txt

 * Initial release.

 == Upgrade Notice ==

+= 1.0.2 =
+* Added some features known from Category Posts Widget.

 = 1.0.1 =
 * Support question for a option that exclude a certain category.